ArijitAcharya/LogicViz/README.md

 <li>

 ### Visualize algorithms from code:
-Algorithm Visualizer allows you to witness algorithms in action by visualizing code written in various programming languages.
+LogicViz allows you to witness algorithms in action by visualizing code written in various programming languages.
 This visual approach facilitates a better understanding of algorithmic behavior..</li>
 <li>

 ### Learn about Algorithms: